 Flock size: It refers to the total number of goats owned by the respondent’s family at the time of interview.Flock size is a crucial indicator of the scale and intensity of goat farming operations.
 It reflects the economic status of the farmer, investment capacity, land availability, labor input, and reliance on livestock as a source of livelihood.

 Experience in goat rearing: It refers to total number of years of direct experience of the respondent in goat rearing at the time of interview.Experience in goat farming plays a crucial role in shaping the management practices, productivity, and sustainability of small ruminant rearing.
 It reflects the level of traditional knowledge, practical skills, and adaptive capacity that farmers bring to livestock management.
+Write in tabular form with three column 1) Variable 2) Definition/operationalization of term & 3) Measurement technique/scale

 Results and Discussion